irinayiwei/YouTube-Subscriber-Prediction/README.md

 **Vision**:

 This project aims to evaluate the future growth of young YouTube channels and generate insights on the factors that mostly affect the development of a young channel.
-It also hopes to provide stakeholders visions on potential cooperation opportunities with entry-level YouTubers and provides quantitative support to YouTube-related marketing decisions.
+It also hopes to provide stakeholders visions on potential product promotion opportunities with entry-level YouTubers and provides quantitative support to YouTube-related marketing decisions.
 Since young channels are in general more financially affordable to cooperate with compared to popular channels, this project will help users minimize their marketing cost while maximize the business outcome.

 **Mission**: